hhvm/user-documentation/guides/hack/11-built-in-types/22-arrays.md

 ```

 To check membership in a keyset, use `C\contains` or `C\contains_key`.
 To remove an element from a keyset, use `unset`.

+Similar to `dict`, the order of the elements in a keyset is the order in which the elements were inserted.

 Here is a list of library functions for manipulating keysets: